EdMarzal97/EdMarzal97/README.md

 💡 &nbsp; I’m interested in explore and learn new technologies.\
 🌱&nbsp; I’m everyday learning about the last trend focused on backend.\
 ✨&nbsp; I'm interested in colaborate in Backend projects or in anything that has to do with Big data.\
-📫&nbsp; Contact me via Email edsanchezmarzal@gmail.com and I'll answer as quick as I can.
+📫&nbsp; Contact me via email edsanchezmarzal@gmail.com and I'll answer as quick as I can.